maverock24/mymix/README.md

 - Recommended file format: MP3, M4A, WAV, OGG, AAC, FLAC
 - Folder selection is supported on Android and iOS (SDK 54+)
-- Lock screen controls are available on Android and iOS for Player 1
+- Lock screen controls are available on Android and iOS
+  - Automatically switches to control whichever player is currently playing
+  - Album metadata shows which player is active (e.g., "MyMix - Player 1")
 - Files with "Artist - Title" format are automatically parsed
 - Player state is automatically saved
 - Each player has independent volume and speed controls